 Know the Technology

 Be “tech-savvy.”
 Generally speaking, this phrase means that a BA candidate can navigate social media platforms and handle an iPad or tablet with minimal training.
 As technological innovations progress, the importance of a BA will continue to evolve.
 A good BA should also be adept at dealing with greenscreens, social plugin, and Virtual Reality.
-This intuitive ability to grasp the latest in social and tech will help you be at the forefront of new avenues for Brand Ambassadors.
+This intuitive ability to grasp the latest technology and social trends will help you be at the forefront of new avenues for Brand Ambassadors.

 Thank you for your interest in becoming a Brand Ambassador.
 The next step for you is to register with agencies.
 We hope you will apply to join our database of over 30K nationwide talent.
 As a leader in our industry, we staff events every day of the year and in every US state, including Hawaii and Alaska.
 We look forward to interviewing you and getting you staffed on our next event!